Kathleen Cleaver: Living in exile

 In 1969, Kathleen reunited with Eldridge in Algeria.
 Cleaver gave birth to their first son, Maceo, soon after arriving in Algeria.
 A year later in 1970, she gave birth to their daughter Joju Younghi Cleaver, while the family was in North Korea.
 Eldridge had increasingly found himself at odds with Huey Newton, one of the party's co-founders and leaders, over the direction the group should take; Newton, recently out of jail, was channeling resources into re-establishing the community outreach "survival programmes", whereas Cleaver favoured a more direct, and at times violent, approach.
 In 1971, this discord led to the separation of the International Branch of the Black Panther Party, as the Cleavers formed a new organisation called the Revolutionary People's Communication Network.
 Cleaver returned to promoting and speaking about the organization.
 To accomplish this, she and the children moved back to New York.

 The Algerian government became disgruntled with Eldridge and the new organization, and he was forced to leave the country secretly and meet with Kathleen in Paris in 1973.
 Kathleen left for the United States later that year to arrange Eldridge's return and raise a defence fund.
 In 1974, the French government granted legal residency to the Cleavers, and the family was reunited.
-However, after only a year, the Cleavers moved back to the United States, where Eldridge was arrested and tried for the shoot-out in 1968 and was found guilty of assault.
-He was sentenced to five years' probation and 2,000 hours of community service.
+However, after only a year, the Cleavers moved back to the United States, where Eldridge was arrested and tried for the shoot-out in 1968.
+He was found guilty of assault and sentenced to five years' probation and 2,000 hours of community service.
 Cleaver went to work on the Eldridge Cleaver Defense Fund, and he was freed on bail in 1976.
 Eldridge's legal situation was not resolved until 1980.
 Throughout this time, Eldridge shifted his political views to the right.